Xixiao007/blog.xixiao.info/_posts/2015-12-25-learn-how-to-learn.md

 ### Lastly, study notes for my own restudy
 >I keep updating content here from each reviewing session

-- Focused and Diffuse Modes
+- Focused and Diffuse Modes:
     When learning difficult subject, the brain needs to go back and forth between the two different learning modes.
 That helps learn effectively.

 - Chunking information